 Create a second GPO and assign the Client (Respond Only) IPSec policy setting.
+Link the second GPO to the Payroll Users OU.

-C. Create a Group Policy object (GPO) and assign the Server (Request Security) IPSec policy setting.
+- C. Create a Group Policy object (GPO) and assign the Server (Request Security) IPSec policy setting.
 Link the GPO to only the Payroll Servers OU.
 Create a second GPO and assign the Client (Respond Only) IPSec policy setting.

-D. Create a Group Policy object (GPO) and assign the Server (Request Security) IPSec policy setting.
+Link the second GPO to the Payroll Users OU. - D. Create a Group Policy object (GPO) and assign the Server (Request Security) IPSec policy setting.
 Link the GPO to the Payroll Serves OU and to the Finance Servers OU.
 Create a second GPO and assign the Client (Respond Only) IPSec policy setting.
+Link the second GPO to the Payroll Users OU.